|Anderson Dance Pavilion

 The fountain mirrors in its tripartite facade the historical 1915 Livestock Exchange Building formerly located in the Sioux City Stockyards.
 The fountain’s four over-flow basins and the hexagon shape of the outer pool are taken from elements found in the Woodbury County Courthouse.

 Sculpt Siouxland is a year-long exhibit displaying sculptures from local and national artists.
-This exhibit is free to the public and displayed along Fourth Street in Downtown.
+This exhibit is free to the public and displayed along the sidewalks in Downtown.

 |Sioux City Art Center |